 Suraj provides leadership to the Commission's analytical team and is responsible for data management procedures, analytic methodology and overseeing complex analyses on a range of health datasets.

 Suraj has extensive expertise in developing, validating and reporting health system performance measures, specifically those relating to patient safety and quality.

 A/Prof Amanda Walker

-Specialist in Palliative Medicine in the Southern Highlands of NSW and Senior Clinical Director at the Australian Commission on Safety and Quality in Healthcare
+Specialist, Palliative Medicine, Senior Clinical Director, Australian Commission on Safety and Quality in Health Care

 Associate Professor Amanda Walker is a Specialist in Palliative Medicine in the Southern Highlands of NSW who has led state-wide work in End-of-Life Care and Diagnostic Error at the Clinical Excellence Commission in NSW.

 Her work as a Clinical Director at the Commission has primarily focused on the development of Clinical Care Standards, resources to support clinicians and managers addressing hospital acquired complications, and supporting clinicians to provide comprehensive care.

 Uncle Waylon Boney